 Examples

-This folder and subfolders have more than 30 examples that might help you to use the Si4735 Arduino Library in your project.
-Please, be guided by the comments inserted in each sketch.
+This folder and subfolders have more than 60 examples that might help you to use the Si4735 Arduino Library in your project.
+Please, use the comments in each sketch as a guide.

-If you find some error or problem during your implementation, please let me know.
+If you find an error or problem during your implementation, please let me know.

 IMPORTANT